ProjectHuddle/ph-child/readme.txt

 = What is the purpose of this plugin? =

-It allows the connection between the [ProjectHuddle](https://projecthuddle.io) plugin and your clients sites to sync their identities with the system.

 The purpose of this plugin is to make it simple to get targeted feedback from clients on web designs.
 All you have to do is install the [ProjectHuddle](https://projecthuddle.com) plugin and let your clients select areas of your design to add their own comments.
 Everything is tracked within the plugin.
 It's so easy to use!

 == Changelog ==